-The Motion Picture, Broadcasting and Recorded Sound Division is also home to NBC resources beyond sound recordings.
-Described here are the manuscript materials available for research in the Recorded Sound Research Center.
-These paper materials provide invaluable information about the history of the National Broadcasting Company and its radio programs and complement the broadcast holdings of the section.
-The division also holds analogous material for television broadcasts, including television master books and log books, press releases, and a Television Program Analysis File that is similar in nature to the radio index cards.
-These are described in the next section of this guide.
+The Recorded Sound Research Center is also home to NBC manuscript resources, described in detail below.
+These documents provide invaluable information about NBC's history and its radio programs and also complement the broadcast holdings of the section.
+Additionally, the Moving Image Research Center also holds analogous material for television broadcasts, including television master books and log books, press releases, and a Television Program Analysis File that is similar in nature to the radio index cards.

 Posterity owes an enormous debt to the scores of anonymous NBC employees who, between the years 1930 and 1960, compiled a comprehensive index card catalog of network programs, performers, and guests.
-It is the logical place to begin searching the collection for information in any one of these three areas.
-The catalog is composed of four major indexes: one for all commercial programs and another for all sustaining programs from 1930 to 1960; and two biographical indexes, comprising all "radio artists" (entertainment professionals) and "radio personalities" (basically everyone else, from authors and athletes to labor leaders and Presidents) who appeared over the network during that thirty-year period.
+The catalog is composed of five major indexes:

 Many program cards also include a complete rundown of every broadcast, where cast changes, guest performers, and sometimes even plot summaries are recorded.
 Notable facts, such as a cast member's final appearance, are often underlined in red.
 Carleton Morse's dramatic serial, One Man's Family, which ran over NBC for twenty-seven years, is described on forty-six, two-sided cards, some of which contain detailed genealogies of the fictional Barbour family.